Noisy Timing Behavior is a Feature of Central Compact Object Pulsars

 \section{Conclusions}

 Continued timing of the known CCO pulsars establishes \ppsr\ as the second one with timing noise or glitches, quantitatively similar to the behavior of \ppks\ established previously.
 We have taken care to ensure that all of the models applied to the timing residuals of a particular pulsar have the same set of cycle counts between observations.
-Thus, they are the same timing solution fitted with different analytic formulas, and not aliases.
-Even so, is difficult to distinguish glitches from timing noise in these CCOs because of the infrequent sampling, and the lower precision of the ToAs that can be obtained from these thermal X-ray pulsations compared to those of typical radio pulsars.
-Nevertheless, whichever description is adopted, the magnitude of the timing irregularities is greater than in rotation-powered pulsars with comparably small spin-down rate and as weak a dipole magnetic field strength as CCOs.
+Thus, they are the same timing solution fitted with different analytic formulas and not aliases.
+Even so, distinguishing glitches from timing noise in these CCOs is difficult because of the infrequent sampling and lower precision of the ToAs that can be obtained from these thermal X-ray pulsations compared to those of typical radio pulsars.
+Nevertheless, whichever description is adopted, the magnitude of the timing irregularities is greater than in rotation-powered pulsars with a comparably small spin-down rate and a dipole magnetic field strength as small as that of CCOs.

-One quantitative outcome of the extended monitoring is that the spin-down rate $\dot f$ in \ppks\ and \ppsr\ appears to slow by $7-9\%$ on a timescale of a decade.
-This is probably not a monotonic trend representing a decrease of the dipole $B$ field, but more likely a representative short-term fluctuation.
-In the absence of evidence for magnetospheric activity and intermittent mode changes such as are seen in certain variable rotation-powered pulsars, the origin of the timing variations in CCOS should be sought in the internal structure of these young NSs, which are likely to have $B$ fields much stronger than their external dipole component.
+A quantitative result of extended monitoring is that the spin-down rate $\dot f$ in \ppks\ and \ppsr\ appears to decrease by $7\%-9\%$ on a timescale of a decade.
+This is probably not a monotonic trend that represents a decrease in the dipole $B$ field but more likely a representative short-term fluctuation.
+In the absence of evidence for magnetospheric activity and intermittent mode changes such as are seen in certain variable rotation-powered pulsars, the origin of the timing variations in CCOs should be sought in the internal structure of these young NSs, which may have superfluid dynamics affected by high temperatures and $B$ fields much stronger than their external dipole component.
 Accretion torque noise from a residual fallback disk is even a possible contributor.
 Noisy timing behavior is an important feature of CCOs as a class, and it may inform theories of glitches and timing noise in the general pulsar population.